piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 <img width="600" height="350" src = img/folium.png/>

 <br>

+<h3><b>3.2.
+Analysis of the popularity of bike routes </b></h3>

+The analyzed set, containing information about the numbers of bikes that are pinned to the station in a given time interval, constitutes <b>19 783 745</b> observations.

 Thanks to the use of the Folium library, we can also present popular bike routes.
 Those that were counted at least 50 times over the analyzed period are presented on the map below.
 <img width="600" height="500" src = img/popular_routes.png/>

 <hr>